RupertAvery/DiffusionToolkit/README.md

 # Features

-* Scan images, store and index prompts and other metadata (PNGInfo)
+* Scan images and videos, store and index prompts and other metadata (PNGInfo)
-* Search for your images
-    * Using a simple query
-    * Using the filter
 * View images and the metadata easily
-    * Toggle PNGInfo
+* Search for your images and videos through their metadata
 * Tag your images
     * Favorite
     * Rating (1-10)